 EUGEN BECKERT was appointed to the Board of Directors in August 2001.
 A native of Germany, Mr. Beckert has been with Mercedes-Benz AG/Daimler Benz AG since 1973, working in technology and systems development.
 In 1992, he was appointed director of Global IT (CIO) for Debis Financial Services, the services division of Daimler Benz.
 From 1996 to 2004, he acted as director of Processes and Systems (CIO) for Financial Services of DaimlerChrysler in Asia-Pacific.
 Mr. Beckert is currently a Vice President for DaimlerChrysler and his office is now based in Stuttgart, Germany.
+Mr. Beckert is chairman of the Nominating and Corporate Governance Committee and a member of the Audit Committee.

 JIM MOODY was appointed to the Board of Directors in 2001.
-Mr. Moody served in the United States Congress from 1983-1993 where he was a member of the Ways & Means, Transportation and Public Works committees.
-Congressman Moody also served on the subcommittees of Health, Social Security, Infrastructure and Water Resources.
-After his tenure with the U.S. Congress, he was appointed Vice President and Chief Financial Officer of International Fund for Agriculture Development in Rome, Italy from 1995-1998 where he was responsible for formulating and administering \$50 million operating budget in support of \$500 million loan program as well as managing a \$2.2 billion reserve fund investment portfolio.
+Mr. Moody served in the United States Congress from 1983-1993 where he was a member of the Ways & Means, Transportation and Public Works committees, Congressman Moody also served on the subcommittees of Health, Social Security, Infrastructure and Water Resources.
+After his tenure with the U.S. Congress, he was appointed Vice President and Chief Financial Officer of International Fund for Agriculture Development in Rome, Italy from 1995-1998 where he was responsible for formulating and administering \$50 million operating budget in support of \$500million loan program as well as managing a \$2.2 billion reserve fund investment portfolio.
 From 1998-2000, Congressman Moody served as the President and CEO of InterAction, a coalition of 165 U.S. based non-profit organizations in disaster relief, refugee assistance and economic development located in Washington, D.C.
 Since April 2000, Congressman Moody has served as a Financial Advisor to Morgan Stanley in Alexandria, VA where he is responsible for bringing institutional, business and high net-worth individual's assets under management.
 Mr. Moody also represents Morgan Stanley on the ATC Executive Board.
 Mr. Moody received his B.A. from Haverford College; his M.P.A. from Harvard University and his Ph.D. in Economics from U.C.
 Berkeley.
-Mr. Moody is the Chairman of the Audit Committee and a member of the Compensation committee.
+Mr. Moody is the Chairman of the Audit Committee and a member of the Nominating and Corporate Governance committee.
 Based on Mr. Moody's experience, the board of directors has determined that Mr. Moody is qualified to act as NetSol's audit committee financial expert.
 Mr. Moody is an independent director.